Battle of Selma: Prelude

+Battle

 Long's men attacked in a single rank in three main lines, dismounted and firing their 7-shot Spencer repeating rifles.
 They were supported by their artillery.
 The Confederates defenders replied with heavy small arms and artillery fire.
 The attackers suffered many casualties, including General Long himself, but the attack continued.
 Once the Union troops reached the works, vicious hand-to-hand fighting broke out.
 Many on both sides were struck down with clubbed muskets.
 Still, Union troops kept pouring into the works.
 In less than 30 minutes, Long's men had captured the works protecting the Summerfield Road from the hopelessly outnumbered defenders.

 Meanwhile, General Upton, observing Long's success, ordered his division forward.
 Soon, U.S. flags could be seen waving over the works from Range Line Road to Summerfield Road.
 Once the outer works had fallen, General Wilson, himself led the 4th U.S. Cavalry Regiment in a mounted charge down the Range Line Road toward the unfinished inner line of works.
 The retreating Confederate forces, having reached the inner works, rallied and poured a devastating fire into the charging Union column.
 This stopped the charge and sent General Wilson sprawling to the ground when his favorite horse was wounded.
 Wilson quickly remounted his injured horse and ordered a dismounted assault by several regiments.
 Mixed units of Confederate troops at the Selma railroad depot and the adjoining banks of the railroad bed tried to make a stand next to the Plantersville Road (present-day Broad Street).
 Fighting there was heavy, but by 7 p.m. the superior numbers of Union troops had allowed them to flank the Southern positions, causing the defenders to abandon the depot as well as the inner line of works.